How African elephant Inspired Soft Robotic Arms

 The trunk contains ~150,000 muscle fascicles and no rigid skeleton — achieving six degrees of freedom, delicate object manipulation (picking up a single grape), and the strength to uproot trees, all in one appendage

-In the language of biomimicry, this falls under the Move › Manipulate objects category — one of the most actively researched areas in bio-inspired engineering.
+In the language of biomimicry, this falls under the Move › Manipulate objects category.

 The Design Principle